Ethical investments, Foodhub money and PULP: USU Board August Recap - Honi Soit

 New Senate-appointed Board Director

-In other news, the roll of Board Directors changed with the Alyssa White chosen to succeed Marie Leech as one of the Senate-appointed Directors aside from David Wright.
+In other news, the roll of Board Directors changed with Alyssa White chosen to succeed Marie Leech as one of the Senate-appointed Directors aside from David Wright.
 White currently presides as Senior Manager for University Governance and Deputy Secretary to the Senate, reporting directly to the apex of USyd’s decision-making body.

 And with that, the meeting promptly moved in camera to consider confidential matters over work, health and safety (WHS) among others.